cern-eos/eos/fusex/README.md

   "auth" : {
     "shared-mount" : 1,
     "unix" : 1,
+    "unix-root" : 0,
     "sss" : 1
   }
 ```
 If you enable UNIX, it will be used for everbody but root (uid=0).
 In this example root will fall back to sss authentication.
 If you don't specify any other, root will also use UNIX and will be mapped to nobody server side.

+If you define "unix-root":1 it will also be used for the root user!

 AUTOFS Configuration